Différance: Between structure and genesis

-But, as Derrida also points out, these relations with other terms express not only meaning but also values.
-The way elemental oppositions are put to work in all texts it is not only a theoretical operation but also a practical option.
+These relations with other terms express not only meaning but also values.
+Such oppositions are put to work in texts in both theoretical and practical ways.

-The first task of deconstruction, starting with philosophy and afterwards revealing it operating in literary texts, juridical texts, etc., would be to overturn these oppositions:
+The first task of deconstruction is to reveal their operation in philosophical, literary, juridical etc. texts:

-It is not that the final task of deconstruction is to surpass all oppositions.
-For they are structurally necessary to produce sense; they simply cannot be suspended once and for all.
-But this does not obviate their need to be analyzed and criticized in all its manifestations, showing the way these oppositions, logical and axiological, are at work in all discourse for it to be able to produce meaning and values.
+It is not that the final task of deconstruction is to surpass all oppositions, for they are structurally necessary to produce sense; they cannot simply be suspended once and for all.
+But this does not obviate their need to be analyzed and criticized in all their manifestations, by showing the way logical and axiological oppositions are at work in all discourse in order for it to be able to produce meaning and values.